mathewgomas-alfred/mathewgomas.io/user_manual/selections.rst

     :ref:`rectangle_selection_tool` , |toolselectrect|, Select the shape of a square.
     :ref:`ellipse_selection_tool` , |toolselectellipse|, Select the shape of a circle.
     :ref:`polygonal_selection_tool` , |toolselectpolygon|, Click where you want each point of the Polygon to be.
 Double click to end your polygon and finalize your selection area.
-Use :kbd:`Shift + Z` to undo last point.
+Use the :kbd:`Shift + Z` shortcut to undo last point.
     :ref:`outline_selection_tool` , |toolselectoutline|, Outline/Lasso tool is used for a rough selection by drawing the outline.
     :ref:`similar_selection_tool` , |toolselectsimilar|, Similar Color Selection Tool.
     :ref:`contiguous_selection_tool` , |toolselectcontiguous|, "Contiguous or “Magic Wand” selects a field of color.
 Adjust the :guilabel:`Fuzziness` to allow more changes in the field of color, by default limited to the current layer."
-    :ref:`path_selection_tool` , |toolselectpath|, "Path select an area based on a vector path, click to get sharp corners or drag to get flowing lines and close the path with :kbd:`Enter` or connecting back to the first point."
+    :ref:`path_selection_tool` , |toolselectpath|, "Path select an area based on a vector path, click to get sharp corners or drag to get flowing lines and close the path with the :kbd:`Enter` key or connecting back to the first point."

 .. note::